Musashi13/Earth_DAH/README.md

 With a gamified framework we will make it fun to level up in the game of restoring planet Earth

-From each according to their own ability, to each according to their own needs
+From each according to their own ability, to each according to their own needs, they may restore the Earth

 https://twitter.com/dao_earth